What inspires you?

 This glass fish was created in the 18th dynasty (c.
 1363–46 BC), and its scales remind me of combed paste paper, or millefiore polymer clay!

-Also astounding were the small wooden sculptures which have surviv
+Also astounding were the small wooden sculptures which have survived almost 4500 years.

 (American, 1924 - 2001) Untitled, 1994.
 I love the juxtaposition of the warm red-orange with the icy blue, surrounded by the earthy browns.
 Gives me ideas for a new clock/mirror set.
 Time to get to work.